 If you make changes to your original campaign, those changes won’t be reflected on your experiment.
 Making changes to either your original campaign or experiment while your experiment is running may make it harder to interpret your results.

-If you select the cookie-based split option, and you use audience lists, you should have at least 10,000 users in the list to run an experiment.
+If you select the cookie-based split option, and you use audience lists, you should have at least 10,000 users in the list to run custom experiments.
 If you have less users than that, your results may be less accurate.

-- Enter a name for your experiment.
+- In the “Set up the experiment” section, enter the name of your experiment and description (optional).
 Your experiment shouldn’t share the same name as your campaigns and other experiments.

-- Search-based lets you can randomly assign users to either your experiment or original campaign every time a search occurs.
-You may get statistically significant results faster than a cookie-based split.
-It is possible that the same user could see both the experiment and your original campaign if they search multiple times.
+- Search-based randomly assigns users to either your experiment or original campaign every time a search occurs.
+If a user runs multiple searches, the same user could see both the experiment and your original campaign.
+This option may get statistically significant results faster than a cookie-based split.

-- Click Save to finish creating the experiment.
+- Click Save to finish creating the experiments.
+Your experiment is now completed and ready to run.

 In some instances, you may encounter an error when trying to create an experiment.
 Here are a few reasons why this could happen, along with steps you can take to fix these errors.

-- Your original campaign has been removed: Try creating a draft from a different campaign.
+- Your original campaign has been removed: Try creating an experiment from a different campaign.

 - Your original campaign already has an experiment running or scheduled during your selected dates: Try selecting dates that don’t coincide with another experiment.